oplS17projects/FP4-Proposal/template.md

 Be explicit about the techiques from the class that you will use.
 For example:

 - Will you use data abstraction?
+How?
 - Will you use recursion?
 How?
 - Will you use map/filter/reduce?
 How?
 - Will you use object-orientation?
+How?
 - Will you use functional approaches to processing your data?
+How?
 - Will you use state-modification approaches?
-(If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
+How?(If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
+- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
+- Will you use lazy evaluation approaches?

 The idea here is to identify what ideas from the class you will use in carrying out your project.

+**Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**

 ### Data set or other source materials
 If you will be working with existing data, where will you get those data from?
 (Dowload from a website?
 Access in a database?
 Create in a simulation you will build? ...)